RiiaC/Blog_Obsidian/content/Journal/2025 second half year/2025-12 Dec/2025-12-29 changing house guests.md

 Then home and baked a pizza.
 Now they are curled up on the couch watching youtube videos on making stuff, and I have updated the event [web page to include a list of registered people](https://www.reengarda.se/anm%C3%A4ldalistan), now that the (soon to be) King has registered.

+In other news, there is a [nice article in the local newspaper today about the family who bought the tower house](https://www.norran.se/nyheter/lovanger/artikel/nytt-hus-fran-1913-kopt-av-noak-larsson-i-lovanger/lyvoom7l)., so now I know their names (Noak and Anna-Maria Larsson and their kids Elna, 8 and Ruben, 4 år) and see that[ they have Instagram](https://www.instagram.com/noaklarsson/).

 Previous post: [[2025-12-28 socks and hat-racks]]